aavinashjha/IamLearning/Algorithms/Graphs/DFS/README.md

 - Forward edge: Edge connecting a parent to one of the non direct children in DFS tree: node -> descendant in tree
 - Tree edge: Main edges visited to make DFS tree: Visit new vertex via edges (Parent structure)
-- Cross edge: Edge connecting vertex from one of the DFS trees to another DFS tree: Between two non-ancestor related subtrees
+- Cross edge: Edge connecting vertex from one of the DFS trees to another DFS tree: Between two non-ancestor related subtrees (x, y): x is neither ancestor not descedant of y

 - Each back edge introduces a cycle
 - Removal of back edges in graph make it DAG
 - Multiple DFS runs leads to multiple DFS trees (If some node are missed by previous DFS runs)